ram89toronto/Netflix_Vs_Disney_Post_Classification/README.md

 Goal of the Project
 1. Using [Pushshift's](https://github.com/pushshift/api) API, you'll collect posts from two subreddits of your choosing.
-2. You'll then use NLP to train a classifier on which subreddit a given post came from.
+2. Used NLP to train a classifier on which subreddit a given post came from.
 This is a binary classification problem.

-#### About the API

-Pushshift's API is fairly straightforward.
-For example, if I want the posts from [`/r/boardgames`](https://www.reddit.com/r/boardgames), all I have to do is use the following url: https://api.pushshift.io/reddit/search/submission?subreddit=boardgames

-**NOTE:** Pushshift now limits you to 100 posts per request (no longer the 500 in the screencast).

 ---